 Sign Language/Interpreter Services

-If you or any of your guests require the services of an interpreter, please contact the Office of Disability Services, 161 Whitmore Administration Building (Voice/TTY: 413-545-0892) or e-mail (with the subject line "Commencement Interpreter Request") firstname.lastname@example.org.
-The deadline for requesting interpreter services is April 5.
+- If you or any of your guests require the services of an interpreter, please contact the Office of Disability Services, 161 Whitmore Administration Building (Voice/TTY: 413-545-0892) or e-mail (with the subject line "Commencement Interpreter Request") firstname.lastname@example.org (link sends e-mail)(link sends e-mail).
+The deadline for requesting interpreter services is April 6.
+There will also be live closed captioning during the event.

 Food will be available in the Berkshire dining commons in the Southwest Residential Complex, all day from 7:00 a.m. to 9:00 p.m.
 (The Campus Center food establishments also will be in operation.)
 Families of students with meal plans may eat at no charge in the dining halls; for those without meal plans, reasonable prices are the order of the day.
 Bear in mind that Dining Services at UMass Amherst is well known nationally for its outstanding fare.